 If any proceedings are adjourned under this Part, the judicial officer may grant the accused bail, or remand the accused in custody, or make a hospital order under section 5.

-[Section 14 amended by No. 84 of 2004 s.
+[Section 14 amended: No. 84 of 2004 s.
 82.]

 Division 2 — Proceedings in courts of summary jurisdiction